-With so many job applications at your disposal, you would probably be scanning and going through the resumes for more than a week while your vacant position remains open.
-When a position remains unfilled for a long-time, your cost of vacancy can increase manifolds.
+With so many job applications at your disposal.
+You would probably be scanning and going through the resumes for more than a week while your vacant position remains open.
+When a position remains unfilled for a long-time, your cost of vacancy can increase manifold.

 That’s why organizations and HR managers worldwide rely on the power of pre-employment skills assessment.

-Regardless of whether you’re a start-up or an established firm, pre-employment assessments can cut down the time to fill your vacant position while ensuring quality hire.
+Regardless of whether you’re a start-up or an established firm, pre-employment assessments can cut down the time.
+It takes to fill your vacant position while ensuring quality hire.
 Using pre-employment skill testing or assessment, you can weed out unfit candidates for your open position.

 Before exploring why pre-employment testing can help you hire quality candidates, let’s understand what it means.

 Pre-employment testing is an assessment that a candidate undergoes during the hiring process.

 These assessments can test a candidate on various skills and help an organization understand their personality traits.
 One bad hire can cost you a whopping $15,000.
 For this reason, using pre-employment assessments offered by companies like TestGorilla.
 ESkill or mocha is a great way to streamline your talent acquisition process and reduce the overall cost of vacancy.

 Let’s explore why businesses who leverage the power of these assessment tasks never face any bad hire issues like their competitors!

 7 Reasons Why Pre-Employment Skills Testing is the Key to Hiring the Best

 Here are seven reasons why a company looking to fill a position should invest in pre-employment skills testing.